Triangle building

-The seat of the European External Action Service (initially referred to as The Capital, and thereafter sometimes the Triangle building) is the office building on the Robert Schuman Roundabout in the heart of the European Quarter of Brussels, Belgium, in which most of the European External Action Service (EEAS) resides.
+The Triangle building (initially referred to as The Capital) is an office building on the Robert Schuman Roundabout in the heart of the European Quarter of Brussels, Belgium, in which most of the European External Action Service (EEAS) resides.
 The building also houses some other EU departments.
 The EEAS staff moved into the building in February 2012.

 History

 Previous buildings

 Previously there were a number of architecturally diverse buildings on the property, collectively named JECL after the initials of the three surrounding streets: the Avenue de la Joyeuse Entrée, the Avenue de Cortenbergh and the Rue de la Loi.

 Planning

 When it was decided that the old JECL complex was to be demolished, the European Commission signalled its interest in purchasing the property in order to build a new EU conference centre on the site.
-The negotiations between Axa and the Commission were tough and lasted for more than five years, but eventually failed in 2006 due to disagreement over the price.
-Axa instead decided to built an ordinary office building.
+The negotiations between Axa and the commission were tough and lasted for more than five years, but eventually failed in 2006 due to disagreement over the price.
+Axa instead decided to build an ordinary office building.